 Indian authorities sat on evidence that millions of euros were paid to Rafale middleman: Mediapart

-Sushen Gupta, an accused in the VVIP chopper scam case, was paid several million euros over the 15 years leading up to the signature of the Rafale contract.
+Sushen Gupta, an accused in the VVIP chopper scam case, was paid several million euros over the 15 years leading up to the signing of the Rafale contract.

-An Indian business middleman, who is an accused in the VVIP chopper scam case, was allegedly secretly paid millions of euros by plane maker Dassault Aviation and French defence electronics firm Thales to influence the Rafale deal according to documents held by the Enforcement Directorate, French investigation journalism outfit Mediapart reported on Thursday.
+An Indian business middleman, who is an accused in the VVIP chopper scam case, was allegedly secretly paid millions of euros by plane maker Dassault Aviation and French defence electronics firm Thales to influence the Rafale deal according to documents held by the Enforcement Directorate, French investigative journalism outfit Mediapart reported on Thursday.

 According to Mediapart, despite this information as well as evidence suggesting the middleman obtained secret Indian official documents on behalf of Dassault while the deal was being negotiated, there has been no investigation either by the Enforcement Directorate or another agency into the matter.
 The details are particularly significant in light of the fact that the Indian government dropped standard anti-corruption clauses that guarded against the use of middlemen before both sides signed the deal.